rodneyknaap/ATX-286_PCAT-REV4-FPGA_mainboard/README.md

 - IBM corporation - the PC team led by Don Estridge
 - Intel corporation for creating these awesome legacy processors without which the PC/AT would not have existed!
 - see the PC/AT V1 project for many more people who all gave their support and inspired me greatly!
+- costastep here on GitHub for providing useful ideas and background, see the "issue" thread
+- htminuslab (Hans Tiggeler) for creating such clear and transparent examples of the core AT controllers in HDL which inspired a lot of confidence on closer look at the code

 Also a special thanks goes out to user LimeProgramming (Adam) here on GitHub for making his excellent USB to serial mouse project with the RP2040! https://github.com/LimeProgramming/USB-serial-mouse-adapter